-Alternatively, if local watersheds are of interest, establish a local watershed boundary by using a contour map method, where from a single point at the upgradient mark of the fen draw a line perpendicular to topography isopleths (identified on USGS topo maps) to the top of ridges.
+Alternatively, if local watersheds are of interest, establish a local watershed boundary by using a contour map method, where from a single point at the upgradient mark of the marsh draw a line perpendicular to topography isopleths (identified on USGS topo maps) to the top of ridges.
 Godwin (pers. comm.
 2005) indicated that this method wasn't extremely precise, and there could be large differences (~10-20%) between two people.
 ARCVIEW now has a script that will create a local watershed from a Digital Elevation Map.
-Alternatively, we could use HUC watersheds (M. Tuffly pers comm.
+Alternatively, we could use HUC watersheds (M. Tuffly pers. comm.
 2005).
 We can identify the entire watershed that is down stream from a fen and exclude it from the watershed population.
-We need only know the fen location (point, polygon, or coordinate info), the watershed data set (polygon), and use a Digital Elevation Model.
+We need only know the marsh location (point, polygon, or coordinate info), the watershed data set (polygon), and DEM.